rgosling-zz/training/README.md

 # training
-Stuff I create to share with friends, students and others
+Stuff I create to share with friends, students and others.
+Just wanted to try this